-- Ensure the POWER switch on the test set is turned OFF before beginning. - Confirm the VOLTAGE ADJUST knob is set to the zero-voltage position, fully counter clockwise. - Connect all supply leads or terminals on the item under test according to the specifications for this test. - Turn on all power switches, if any, on the item under test. - Attach the black-wire ground clip (green insulator) to an exposed metal part of the item under test, and connect the red-wire clip to the wire being tested.
+- 1. Ensure the power on the equipment under test is OFF before beginning. - Confirm the VOLTAGE ADJUST Knob is set to the zero-voltage 2. position, (fully counter clockwise). - 3.
+Connect all supply leads or terminals on the item under test according to the specifications for this test. - Turn on all power switches, if applicable, on the item under test. - 5.
+Attach the black-wire ground clip to an exposed metal part of the item under test.

-WARNING: The black-wire ground clip (green insulator) must be connected to ground ONLY and must be connected first and removed last.
+WARNING: Ensure the alligator clip is connected to ground ONLY!
+It must be connected first and removed last.